Warrant Officer Prerequisites and Duty Description

-Manages activities and personnel engaged in field and sustainment level maintenance and repair of small arms, field artillery and armament systems.
+Directly responsible for all activities and personnel engaged in field level maintenance which involves the repair of small arms, field artillery and armament weapon systems.
 Directs procedures for the identification and troubleshooting of malfunctions in electrical, hydraulic, fire control, and instrument items.
 Establishes evacuation and replacement procedures of such items that are unserviceable and beyond the repair capabilities of forward support companies.
 Manages quality assurance and production control programs to ensure established work standards are met and repairs are made on a timely basis.
-Administers the Army Maintenance Management System (TAMMS) and the Maintenance Reporting and Management Systems (MRMS).
-Administers regulations and procedures pertaining to physical security, accountability, and shipment of weapons.
+Responsible for the accurate reporting and monitoring to include tracking of requisitioned repair parts through the Maintenance Control Section to include the Logistics Information System.
+Enforces regulations and procedures pertaining to physical security, accountability, and shipment of weapons.
 Directs repair teams in support of field units and activities.
 Establishes and directs a shop safety program per applicable regulations.
-Establishes a technical library and examines, interprets, and disseminates technical material, including orders and bulletins...
+Establishes a technical library and examines, interprets, and disseminates technical material, including orders and bulletins.

 - SGT (E-5) or above.